Yes, More and More and Moore… but Different!

 In any human–readable report, we don’t need more than ten or twenty lines of numbers.
 Every time we look at processes or data more complex that that, we employ simplifications — graph trends, mind–mapping, aggregations, and so on.
 So never mind petabytes, we humans can’t digest even megabytes of data.
 Anything larger, and we we have to simplify, aggregate, and average.

 This is clear enough, but simplification and aggregation and such require processing huge amounts of information.
 However, for the absolute majority of tasks, we do NOT need a precise answer.

 This gets us closer to ratings, averages, and approximations.
 Perhaps that will be the keyword in the future of data processing, “approximation”.
 What will be the indexes of future databases?
 Not bitmap indexes and not b-tree indexes, but approximation indexes based on estimates.
 And the answers delivered by the databases of the future will resemble “slow” or “fast” or “very fast”, instead of “159.4567 km/hour”.

 I’m sure that techniques from artificial intelligence and business intelligence, disciplines undergoing a lot of development, will become core data processing principles at some point.

 How will we make computers process information just as humans do?
 Perhaps we can find the answer inside ourselves if we figure out how our minds work.
 We recognize images even though our brain is not capable of processing huge amounts of data in milliseconds.

-2 comments on “Yes, More and More and Moore… but Different!”
+2 Responses to “Yes, More and More and Moore… but Different!”